wires-org/tolerable-nvim-nix/README.md

 ```

 You can now alter the `example` directory and use it exactly as you would your normal `~/.config/nvim/`.

+> [!NOTE]
+> If any plugins are causing your plugin to fail the checkPhase, disable them based on the presence of the environment variable `TOLERABLE_CHECK`, or disable the phase entirely with `doCheck = false`.

 ## Example